crab8012/JME-Learning/README.md

 21) There should be a cave AppState that the player can walk around in [DONE]
 22) It should have ambient lighting from a campfire in the middle [MAYBE]
-23) There should be smoke particle effects coming off the fire [DONE]
+23) There should be smoke particle effects coming off the fire [DONE] 23.5) See end of file - Map Editor/Data Storage.
+Will greatly improve project and future projects.
 24) There should be positional audio with fire noise
 25) There should be positional audio of rain from the mouth of the cave
 26) The audio scene/fx should change as the player leaves the cave